Callimachus: Iambs

 At the close of his Aetia, Callimachus wrote that he would proceed to a more pedestrian field of poetry.
 By this, he referred to his collection of 13 Iambs, drawing on an established tradition of iambic poetry whose defining feature was their aggressive, satirical tone.
 Although the poems are poorly preserved, their content is known from a set of ancient summaries (diegeseis).
 In the Iambs, Callimachus critically comments on issues of interest, revolving mostly around aesthetics and personal relationships.
 He uses the polemical tone of the genre to defend himself against critics of his poetic style and his tendency to write in a variety of genres.
 This is made explicit in the final poem of the collection, where the poet compares himself to a carpenter who is praised for crafting many different objects.

 The Iambs are notable for their vivid language.
 Callimachus couches his aesthetic criticism in vivid imagery taken from the natural and social world: rival scholars are compared to wasps swarming from the ground and to flies resting on a goatherd.
-He often mixes different metaphors to create effects of "wit and incongruity", as when a laurel tree is described as "glaring like a wild bull".
+He often mixes different metaphors to create effects of "wit and incongruity", such as when a laurel tree is described as "glaring like a wild bull".
 Ferguson also notes the poems' witty use of proverbs in dialectic passages of dialogue.

 Hecale

 Callimachus made only one attempt at writing a narrative poem, a mythological epic entitled Hecale.
 Since the poem is estimated to run to have had around 1000 lines, it constitutes an epyllion, a shorter form of epic poetry dealing with topics not traditionally present in larger-scale works.
 It recounts a story about the Greek hero Theseus, who, after liberating the city of Marathon from a destructive bull, was hosted by a poor but kindly old woman named Hecale.
 They form a friendship as she recounts her former life as a member of the upper class.
 At the end of the poem, Theseus establishes an annual feast and a sanctuary to Zeus in honour of his host.

 Since most of Callimachus's poetry is critical of epic as a genre, there has been some speculation about why he chose to write an epic poem after all.
-The author of the scholia, an ancient commentary on the work of Callimachus, stated that Callimachus abandoned his reluctance after being ridiculed for not writing lengthy poems.
+The author of a scholium, an ancient commentary on the work of Callimachus, stated that Callimachus abandoned his reluctance after being ridiculed for not writing lengthy poems.
 This explanation was probably derived from the poet's own intimation at the start of the Aetia and is therefore of limited authority.
 According to Cameron, Callimachus may have conceived the Hecale as a model epic according to his own tastes.